Can Cannabis Relieve Arthritis Pain?

 But while studies are still coming online with a rigorous body of evidence, two recent surveys conducted by reputable arthritis organizations give a picture of how arthritis patients are already using medical marijuana, and how many experts believe the time to offer guidance—however, limited it maybe—is already upon us, clinical study evidence or not.

-Surveys Reveal What Patients Already Know
+Surveys Reveal What Patients Already Know About Marijuana for Arthritis

 In July 2019, the Arthritis Foundation conducted a national survey, which found that approximately 80% of arthritis sufferers have and still use CBD or cannabis and that cannabinoids will continue to be sought, more and more, as a treatment for patients to manage their arthritis pain and inflammation.